Chaudbrush/Born2beRoot/README.md

 ### Monitoring script

   - first we need to install two things `sudo apt-get install bc sysstat`
-  - the script need to sue wall to send it to all terminals, you can use wall in your script, or pipe it to wall in the crontab
+  - the script need to use wall to send it to all terminals, you can use wall in your script, or pipe it to wall in the crontab
+  - `cd /usr/local/bin`
+  - `vim monitoring.sh`
+  - `chmod 755 monitoring.sh`
   - this is my current [monitoring.sh](https://github.com/Chaudbrush/Born2beRoot/blob/main/monitoring.sh)

 ### Script on Reboot